 Statement of Purpose

-The statement of purpose should be 300-500 words concerning your purpose for undertaking or continuing graduate study, your reasons for wanting to study at Purdue, and your research interests, professional plans, and career goals.
+The statement of purpose can be any word length but you must not surpass 4 pages.
+This is your opportunity to express your purpose for undertaking of continuing graduate study, your reasons for wanting to study at Purdue, and your research interests, professional plans, and career goals.
 You also may explain any special circumstances applicable to your background and elaborate on your scholarly publications, awards, achievements, abilities, and/or professional history.
-Submit your Statement of Purpose online when completing your online application.
-If you wish to expand your Statement of Purpose somewhat, please keep your statement to no longer than 4 pages in length.

 Strategic Management Applicants